denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 To create a policy you can either choose between two different options:

-- `Default Policy`: The default policy is straightforward and can only be used to create snapshots from volumes.
+- `Default Policy`: The default policy is simple and can only be used to create snapshots from volumes.
 Customization options are limited. it’s not possible to target specific volumes or instances.
 Retention settings can only be configured with a maximum of 14 days, and snapshot creation can be scheduled between 1 and 7 days. <br/> Additional features such as fast snapshot restore, archiving, and sharing are not available when using this policy. <br/> <br/>
 - `Custom Policy`: With a custom policy, there are no limits.
 You can target volumes and instances based on tags.
 It allows up to 4 different schedules, which can run at any time using a cron expression.
 Advanced features such as archiving, deletion, sharing, and running scripts are also available with this option.

 <img src="../assets/image/ec2-lifecycle-policy.png" width="500"><br/>